migangqui/micronaut-example/README.md

 differents languages as Kotlin, used in this case.
 Also it uses MongoDB as datasource.
 In this example Maven is the dependency manager, but it is posible use Gradle.
 Take a look Micronaut documentation: https://docs.micronaut.io/latest/guide/index.html

-## To run
-In order to run this project is necesary set up Mongo database and run the project:
-1. Use docker to run the database `docker run -p 27017:27017 -m some-mongo mongo:latest`
-2. Run maven command `./mvnw exec:exec`

-## Misc
-This branch is implemented with synchronous Mongo driver.